Search

 As mentioned, self-attention mechanisms in the “Attention Is All You Need” paper have revolutionized the field.
 Self-attention allows layers to weigh the importance of different parts of the input data independently.

-Diagram of the Transformer model architecture, consisting of an encoder-decoder structure.
+Diagram of a transformer model architecture, consisting of an encoder-decoder structure.

 A diagram illustrating the architecture of the Transformer model, as described in the “All You Need is Attention” paper.
 (Source)